-Now this is an integration that works as a notification.
+Now, this is an integration that works as a notification.
 Clockwork SMS is a text message SMS API that you can use for both sending text messages, as well as receiving.
-It works with and API and you can connect it to whatever app you want.
+It works with an API and you can connect it to whatever app you want.
 Here are some features:

 You pay as you go, meaning that if you are only sending 10 text messages, then you'll only pay for those.
 The prices are various, going to as little as 2 pennies per SMS.

-Otixo is a platform for managing work flows for organizations and teams.
+Otixo is a platform for managing workflows for organizations and teams.
 It has a chat for internal purposes, but also for communicating with external clients.
 You can connect with most of the cloud and storage services, in order to access your documents and to work on them with your team members.
-Collaboration is one of the main purposes of this work space.
-It’s great for organizing and keeping your teams all together.
+Collaboration is one of the main purposes of this workspace.
+It's great for organizing and keeping your teams altogether.

 Zapier developed a few Facebook Groups integrations with Otixo: